awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-client.md

     }

     /**
-     * Recursively call startStreamTranscription() to be called till the request is completed or till we run out of retries.
+     * Recursively call startStreamTranscription() until the request is completed or we run out of retries.
      *
-     * @param request         StartStreamTranscriptionRequest
-     * @param publisher       The source audio stream as Publisher
-     * @param responseHandler StreamTranscriptionBehavior object that defines how the response needs to be handled.
-     * @param finalFuture     final future to finish on completing the chained futures.
+     */
-     * @param retryAttempt    Current attempt number */ private void recursiveStartStream(final StartStreamTranscriptionRequest request, final Publisher<AudioStream> publisher,
+    private void recursiveStartStream(final StartStreamTranscriptionRequest request,
+                                      final Publisher<AudioStream> publisher,